Exaii2/blender-creature-limb-drawer/README.md

 The geometry nodes have panels of different colors.
 Yellow indicates usage information, orange marks nodes that can be edited for varying final results.
 Red panels show issues or things to watch out for.

+When finishing the limbs of your creation, you can also use the remesh modifier to reduce complexity.
+To my experience, voxel-based remesh tends to have smoothest results - you can also try to use Sharp with an level of about 8 and uncheck the 'remove disconnected' - this can create more worn-down results, especially at parts where the LimbParts overlap.

 # CURRENT ISSUES AND LIMITATIONS

 There are some known issues for this version.